 Inturrisi then goes on to coin his own term for the somewhat different phenomenon of being decidedly underwhelmed at great art: The Mark Twain Malaise.
 Apparently, the Sage of Hannibal, Missouri, upon seeing Leonardo's Last Supper for the first time, couldn't help noticing how superior the copies he had seen in America were to the original.

 I know a little bit about this one, myself.
 I was raised in Venice.
 The real one.
 In California.
-We had a Grand Canal, too.
-(Before the City Council filled it in to make Grand Blvd., but, still…).
+We had a Grand Canal, too, (before the City Council filled it in to make Grand Blvd., but, still…).
 And our high school football team was called The Gondoliers.
 Need I say more?
-As a whippersnapper I also had an opportunity to see the magnificent stained-glass copy of The Last Supper on permanent display at Forest Lawn Memorial Cemetery in Los Angeles.
-It is bigger and much brighter than the original.
-It is also breakable and surrounded by lots of dead people, which must count for something.
+As a whippersnapper I also had an opportunity to see the magnificent stained-glass copy of The Last Supper on display at Forest Lawn Memorial Cemetery in Los Angeles.
+It is bigger and brighter than the original.
+It is also breakable and surrounded by lots of dead people, which, I should think, counts for something.

 Once, while pontificating (the ecumenically-minded among you may choose to think of this as 'lutherizing' or 'buddhing off') in front of my class of music history students, I commented that Verdi's Aida was premiered at the opening of the Suez Canal.* A voice from the back of the class says, "the Suez what?"
-The Suez What?
+The Suez What?!
 I have an articulate, well-mannered, otherwise normal young man in my class who has never heard of (!) the Suez Canal.
 I don't mean he doesn't know when it was built or the name of the person who built it, or other quiz-show puzzlers.
 This lad has never heard of the thing, itself!
-Now even if all you do in your life —and I agree that sometimes there is little reason to do anything else— is watch Saturday morning cartoons on the tube, sooner or later Mickey and Donald are going to go through the Suez Canal, right?
-I specifically recall that episode.
+Now even if all you do in your life —and I agree that maybe there is little reason to do anything else— is watch Saturday morning cartoons on the tube, sooner or later Mickey and Donald are going to go through the Suez Canal, right?
+I recall that episode.